 Excise Duty is a duty charged on specific goods and services manufactured locally or imported on varying rates.
 It is charged in both specific and ad valorem rates.

 Items charged under specific rates include:

-Wine, spirits, beer, soft drinks, mineral water, fruit juices, Recorded DVD,VCD,CD and audio tapes, cigarettes, tobacco, petroleum products, Natural gas and telecommunication sim cards.
+Wine, spirits, beer, soft drinks, mineral water, fruit juices, Recorded DVD,VCD,CD and audio tapes, cigarettes, tobacco, petroleum products and Natural gas.